NSF QRM Scholars Program

 - Who is eligible to participate in the program?

-To be eligible for the NSF QRM Scholars Program, you must be pre-tenure faculty or a postdoctoral fellow at a U.S. academic institution and have a research focus related to issues of access and equity of underrepresented populations in STEM within either PK-12 or postsecondary settings.
+To be eligible for the NSF QRM Scholars Program, you must be full-time pre-tenure faculty or a postdoctoral fellow at a U.S. academic institution within 10 years of earning a terminal degree and have a research focus related to issues of access and equity of underrepresented populations in STEM within either PK-12 or postsecondary settings.
 You must maintain your pre-tenure status throughout the entire academic year of your Scholar term.
 The NSF QRM Scholars Program is intended to be diverse, and we encourage submissions from applicants who identify with traditionally underrepresented groups/backgrounds.

 - How do you define "early career"?

-Early career scholars at U.S. academic institutions who are pre-tenure and who will maintain their pre-tenure status throughout the entirety of the academic year of their Scholar term (e.g., 2020-21) are eligible to apply.
+Early career scholars at U.S. academic institutions who are pre-tenure, who will maintain their pre-tenure status throughout the entirety of the academic year of their Scholar term (e.g., 2021-22), and who are within 10 years of earning a terminal degree are eligible to apply.